bakhtyarsystem/TextClassification/README.md

 # TextClassification
-Text Classification by Nlp and machine learning
+Text Classification by NLP and Machine Learning